Sundays, 15 Jan – 26 Mar

 Is it for me?

-BOVTS Young Theatre Makers is aimed at young people with creative spark.
+BOVTS Young Artists is aimed at young people with creative spark.
 We aim to offer experiences in all areas of theatre making to give students an idea of how productions work in the professional world.
 We do this in an inclusive, fun atmosphere utilizing the talents of our current students who are soon to be professionals themselves.

 Do I need any previous experience?